20mup/jurassic-rescue-robot/README.md

 # 🦖 Jurassic Rescue Robot

 A semi-autonomous rescue robot developed for the **MREN 303: Mechatronics Design** course at Queen’s University.
-Designed to traverse a gameboard, press a gate-opening button autonomously, and manually retrieve a "dinosaur" figure under strict hardware constraints.
+Designed to traverse a gameboard, press a gate-opening button autonomously, and manually retrieve a "Ken" doll while clearing the "dinosaur" figures under strict hardware constraints.

 ![Robot Front View](images/robot_front.jpg)